Timber Point Trail

 Guided Nature Walks

-Volunteers will lead guided nature walks along Timber Point Trail on Fridays and Sundays at 8 AM through September 1, 2013.
+Volunteers will lead guided nature walks along Timber Point Trail on Fridays at 8 AM and Saturdays at 9 AM through August 30, 2014.
 Please bring your binoculars, walking shoes, and an open mind to engage with nature at Timber Point.